mehmetpektass/Food-Delivery-MERN-Stack/README.md

 # Food Delivery Application -MERN Stack🍟

 ## Description
-This project is developed to create a food ordering application.<b> MERN stack (MongoDB, Express.js, React, Node.js) , JWT, Stripe, Axios, React-Toastify, Multer, React Router. </b> Customers can choose from various food categories, add them to their carts, and complete their orders.
+This project is developed to create a food ordering application.<b> MERN stack (MongoDB, Express.js, React, Node.js) , JWT, Stripe, Axios, React-Toastify, Bcrypt, Multer, Validator, React Router. </b> Customers can choose from various food categories, add them to their carts, and complete their orders.
 Administrators can add, list, and manage orders.

 <br>